 "I think it's important for anyone, but especially for Black men," he said, "to be able to unpack some of the, some of their life experiences that will probably would be considered traumatic."

 Quintin Ingram, who is also Black, is a therapist at Family Counseling Services in Aurora.
-He’s worked there for almost three years and said he’s noticed a shift in attitudes with his Black clients.
+He's worked there for nearly three years and said he's noticed a shift in attitudes with his Black clients.

 "Their minds have changed as they kind of gotten enrolled in services here and stuff like that," he explained.
 "And seeing the potential.
 Seeing that, you know, therapy is useful and seeing that the stigma that's been carried on through generations is, you know, incorrect."

-“We should be able to see familiar faces doing these kinds of things and being able to influence others,” he said, “letting people know that these fields are necessary and they’re cool.”
+"We should be able to see familiar faces doing these kinds of things and being able to influence others," he said.
+"Letting people know that these fields are necessary and they’re cool."

 Gharreau, the poet, said if men can't talk with a therapist, they can use pen and paper to process their feelings.

-“If you want to curse somebody out, write that,” he suggested.
-“If somebody disappointed you, it doesn’t even have to be a poem.
+"If you want to curse somebody out, write that," he suggested.
+"If somebody disappointed you, it doesn't even have to be a poem.
 It's just, 'I am mad today.
 She upset me.
 He upset me.
 I'm mad at my girl.
 I'm mad at my brother.'
-And then, 'okay, I got it out.'”
+And then, 'OK, I got it out.'"

 May is Mental Health Awareness month.
 Here is a list of resources for Black men.